Dr. Rachel Barrack, Veterinarian, Animal Acupuncture

-Some dogs only eat their own poop, other dogs love eating cat poop, and some special connoisseurs only enjoy grass-flavored treats, especially from horses and goats.
+There are many types of poop eaters.
+Some dogs only eat their own poop, other dogs love eating cat poop, and some special connoisseurs only enjoy grass-flavored poop, especially from horses and goats.
 Bird droppings are also a delicacy that is in frequent demand by very many dogs.

 If your dog is eating poop, you are definitely not alone.

+There is one circumstance when it's considered quite normal for a dog to eat feces.
+Mother dogs may deliberately ingest their puppies' feces to hide their scent while the babies are still vulnerable and hidden away in the den or nest.
 However, for reasons of cleanliness and health (intestinal parasites), it is generally a good idea to stop your dog from eating poop.

-Why Do Dogs Eat Poop
+Why Do Dogs Eat Poop?

-Stool eating can occur because the dog is lacking certain digestive enzymes or nutrients.
-When this occurs, the dog will eat his own poop to conserve those much needed elements.
+Stool-eating can occur because the dog is lacking certain digestive enzymes or nutrients.
+When this occurs, the dog will eat his own poop to conserve those much-needed elements.
 Studies have shown that insufficient vitamin B1 can cause poop eating.

 Dogs will sometimes eat their own poop to relieve stress.
 This usually only occurs when the dog is extremely anxious.

 This has happened to my Shiba Inu twice, both times at the vet when he was getting his shots.
-Shiba Sephy is extremely sensitive to handling, and to pain, so vet visits are always a high stress affair.
+Shiba Sephy is extremely sensitive to handling and to pain, so vet visits are always a high-stress affair.

-Different dogs will have different anxieties, fears and stress triggers that may result in stool eating.
-For example, dogs with extreme separation anxiety may poop, and then eat their own poop when left alone.
+Different dogs will have different anxieties, fears, and stress triggers that may result in stool eating.
+For example, dogs with extreme separation anxiety may poop and then eat their own poop when left alone.

 If dogs are left alone all day, with very little human contact and very little to do, their only choice for self-entertainment may be to play with and eat their own poop.
 Imagine if we were cooped up in the house all day with nothing to do, we would go a little bit crazy as well.
 Think cabin fever and The Shining.